Assistant Attorney General - Human Trafficking

 - If the file is too large to attach please email the document(s) to [email protected] to include the position title - application material(s) in the subject line

 The mission of the Department of Law is to serve the citizens of the State of Georgia by providing legal representation of the highest quality to the agencies, officers and employees of state government and by honorably and vigorously carrying out the constitutional and statutory responsibilities of the Attorney General.
+The position filled through this announcement will serve in the expanding Human Trafficking Section of the Prosecution Division.

 This position will serve within the Attorney General’s state-wide Human Trafficking Unit.
 This position will maintain a prosecution case load.
 This position will work with an investigator, analyst, victim advocate and administrative assistant, under the direction of the Human Trafficking Section Chief.
 The Section is responsible for the investigation and prosecution of human trafficking cases under Georgia’s human trafficking laws, with a focus on the prosecution of domestic minor sex trafficking.